How to Play “In the Pocket”

 This practice formalizes your malleability, your personal push and pull.
 It allows you to do it consciously and use it when you choose.

-Pro-Tip for playing in the pocket: One of the best lessons in “pocket” is D’Angelo’s album “Voodoo.”
+Pro-tip: One of the best lessons in “pocket” is D’Angelo’s album “Voodoo.”
 Study up on this record to absorb the tools of back-phrasing and being ahead of the beat.

 5. Method Five: Apprenticeship